 In that moment, something struck him, “I was an apatheist.
 Meaning, I was apathetic toward the question.
 I don’t really care about the question of God.”

-See, for the first time in history, our culture has the luxury to not care about this question and get away with it.
+See, for the first time in history, our culture has the luxury of not caring about this question and getting away with it.
 It’s called the Gravedigger Effect.

 We have done so well in the west we can just sit at Starbucks, sip our latte as an educated person, and just philosophize about ideas.
 You don’t have to deal with questions about things like God, meaning, origins, morality, and destiny.